|

 Hanukkah should

-visualize yourself wearing the wedding dress throughout your
+try to visualize yourself wearing the wedding dress throughout

-ceremony and reception.
-When the picture is right, you'll know
+your ceremony and reception.
+When the picture is right,

 Content